How much does it cost?

 St Ann’s College is pleased to provide FREE WiFi throughout the College through a state-of-the-art fibre-optic internet connection to SA Broadband Research & Education Network (SABRENet) at 250Mbps.

-There is a computer committee to help with any problems that may arise.
+There is an IT committee to help with any problems that may arise.

 What’s the deal with meals?